 Once this process is complete, a date is set for the signing of the contract.
 This normally takes place before a notary or at the bank’s legal office.
-On signing the contract you are required to pay the balance of the sale price of the property to the vendor, and the remainder of the tax due to the Office of the Commissioner for Revenue, and the costs of the contract and searches to the notary public.
+On signing the contract you are required to pay the balance of the sale price of the property to the vendor, and the remainder of the tax due to the Office of the Commissioner for Revenue, and the costs of the contract and research to the Notary Public.

 Your notary must apply for registration of the property at the Land Registry within 15 days (as specified in the legislation) from the date of the act of the conveyance of the property.

-A mortgage loan for purchasing a property may be obtained from banks and is repayable over a period of between 15 and 40 years (depending on the circumstances of the individual).
+A mortgage loan for purchasing a property may be obtained from banks and is repayable over a period of between 15 and 40 years or until one reaches the age of 65 (depending on the circumstances of the individual).
 It is advisable to consult a notary public or a lawyer, to verify the terms and conditions of sale, and to draw up the purchase agreement.
-Persons from the EU (including Maltese nationals) who have lived outside Malta for more than 5 years require a permit to buy property for secondary use.
+Persons from the EU (including Maltese nationals) who have lived outside Malta for more than five years require a permit to buy property for secondary use.

 Prices for buying and renting property are increasing rapidly.
 Please check the latest prices yourself before visiting Malta.

-Nationals of all of the EU Member States (including Maltese nationals) who have not been resident in Malta for at least 5 years prior to the acquisition of the property need a permit to buy property for use as a secondary residence.
+Nationals of all European Union Member States (including Maltese nationals) who have not been residents in Malta for at least five years prior to the acquisition of the property need a permit to buy property for use as a secondary residence.